2013–14 St. Louis Blues season: Chicago Wolves

 On April 1, 2013, the Blues announced that the Vancouver Canucks on March 29 agreed to buy the Rivermen from the Blues, pending approval from the NHL.
 It was expected the Blues would affiliate with the AHL's Chicago Wolves for the 2013–14 season.
 The Blues officially announced their affiliation with the Wolves on April 23, for at least three seasons.
 They played in the Allstate Arena in the Chicago suburb of Rosemont.
-The team was formerly affiliated with the Vancouver Canucks from 2011–2013, and the Atlanta Thrashers from 2001–2011.
+The team was formerly affiliated with the Vancouver Canucks from 2011 to 2013, and the Atlanta Thrashers from 2001 to 2011.
 The swap was hard to take for the fans of the team, but the team's attendance was light, and the sponsorship not very strong.
 The team was one of the premier franchises in the AHL.
 The team's owner was Don Levin, coached by Scott Arniel, and their GM was Wendell Young.

 St. Charles Chill

 The Blues announced an affiliation with the St. Charles Chill of the Central Hockey League on October 17, and join the Chicago Wolves as a source for player development.
 The Chill begin their inaugural season on October 19, and played at the Family Arena in St. Charles.